Table of Contents

 According to Glassdoor, a job posting generally gets 250 applications.
 With this volume of applications, recruiters have limited time reading cover letters.
 In fact, a study revealed that their average initial screening time is just 7.4 seconds.
 In such a case, the longer, the better approach for your cover letter’s narrative won’t be ideal.

 Unless explicitly stated in the job posting, your cover letter should be less than one page long.
-A survey from Saddleback College revealed 70% of hiring professionals prefer the same cover letter length.
+A survey from Saddleback College revealed that 70% of hiring professionals prefer the same cover letter length.
 This should provide sufficient space to include a persuasive and concise narrative of your qualifications.
 Resist the temptation of going on and on with your entire work history.
 Instead, maintain focus on relevant details.

 We recommend breaking your cover letter into sections, which consist of four to five paragraphs.
 This makes it easier for the decision-makers to read through the content.
 For the first paragraph, indicate the reason you are writing and how you heard about the vacancy.
 Ideally, the second and third paragraphs should be used to explain your relevant skills and qualifications.
 Then, allocate the fourth paragraph to explain why the company is your employer of choice.
 Lastly, close off by thanking the reader for their consideration and requesting to meet to discuss further in a job interview.